 - Stacked timber climbing walls

-- Tree stumps for balance and stepping
+- Tree stumps for stepping and balancing

 - Web climbers made of rope and wood